Interview Under Caution: Do I need a solicitor?

 Well why wouldn’t you?
 For a start, it’s free.
 To everybody, no matter how much or how little they earn.
 That should probably be a good enough reason in itself, but many people still choose not to have a solicitor.

 Before you are interviewed, the police officer will give your solicitor ‘disclosure’.
 They will tell us what you have been arrested for, and give us a summary of the evidence.
 We will then speak to you in private before you are interviewed.
-We will tell you what you are going to be questioned about and what evidence the police have, and can advise you on the law and if you should be answering the questions or not.
+Your lawyer will tell you what you are going to be questioned about and what evidence the police have.
+We will advise you on the law and if you should be answering the questions or not.

 Even if you are not under arrest, what you say or don’t say in your interview is still important.
 If you end up in court many months later, the Judge and jury, or magistrates, will know what you said or didn’t say in your interview and will pay close attention to it.
 If you do the right thing in your interview, you might not even get to court.
 You might be given a caution or your case might be dealt with in another way that means you don’t have to go to court.
 You might not even be charged.
 It can make a big difference to the outcome of your case, so you should still have a solicitor.

 It doesn’t make you look guilty;

 If you were ill you would go to a doctor.
 If your car breaks down you go to a garage.
 You get help from someone who knows what they are doing and is there to help you.
 The same applies to someone attending an interview under caution.

 Just because you feel you haven’t done anything wrong, doesn’t mean you don’t need a solicitor;